The Best Neo-noir Movies (Every Film Student Must Watch!)

 The intricate plot, shadowy cinematography, and Jack Nicholson’s iconic performance as private detective Jake Gittes make this film a critical study of how neo-noir can comment on real-world issues while maintaining a gripping narrative.

-Chinatown is important for its revival of film noir themes and aesthetics in a modern setting, essentially setting the stage for the neo-noir genre.
+Chinatown is essential for its revival of film noir themes and aesthetics in a modern setting, essentially setting the stage for the neo-noir genre.

 Blade Runner (1982)